farm-ng/amiga-dev-kit/website/docs/examples/controller_square/README.md

 ```

 We use the `asyncio.gather` method to allow running the two tasks,
-(1) setting the controller to follow the track and (2) streaming the controller state,
+(1) creating and setting the controller to follow the track and (2) streaming the controller state,
 simultaneously and asynchronously.

 ```python